One Missed Call (2008 film): Production

-One Missed Call was announced in 2005, before being officially greenlit by Warner Bros. in early 2006, with Eric Valette signing as the film's director.
+One Missed Call was announced in 2005, before being officially greenlit by Warner Bros.
+Pictures in early 2006, with Eric Valette signing as the film's director.
 The film began production in June in Atlanta, Georgia with Edward Burns, Margaret Cho, and Shannyn Sossamon signing on.
 On August 3, Ed Harris and Gabriel Byrne both signed on to appear in the film but both withdrew due to unknown circumstances.

 Sound designers used the voice of Skid Row front man Sebastian Bach in the hospital basement scene.
 The exact clip comes from Bach's scream at the beginning of "Midnight / Tornado", a song from the band's 1989 debut album, Skid Row.

 Release

 Marketing

 In December 2007, the official website was launched as well as numerous websites running competitions to promote the film with the first prize being an Apple iPhone.

 Theatrical

 The film was intended for release on August 24, 2007, but was delayed until January 4, 2008.
 The song "Life is Beautiful" by Sixx:A.M. was used in television advertisements for the film.